nitestryker/php-bin/README.md

+( this was a Collaboration Projects I am  now the only one maintaining the code)

 ## What is phpbin?

 phpbin is a PHP-based web application that allows you to store text online for a set period of time.